turbot/steampipe-mod-aws-insights/dashboards/s3/docs/s3_bucket_report_lifecycle.md

 This report answers the following questions:

-- Is verisoning enabled on my buckets?
+- Is versioning enabled on my buckets?
-- Is MFA deleted enabled on my buckets?
+- Is MFA delete enabled on my buckets?